 Free Historical Weather Data

-With our free basic API subscription plan, you can only look 24hrs into the past.
-However, if you’re interested in leveraging the power of historical data, get in touch with us and request a trial - a subset of our historical data can be included in a two-week trial and you can see for yourself how useful it is!
+With our Free Basic Weather API subscription plan, you can only look 24 hours into the past.
+However, if you’re interested in leveraging the power of historical data, get in touch with us and request a trial — a subset of our historical data can be included in a two-week trial and you can see for yourself how useful it is!

 Do you have any questions about our articles?